WICG/dbsc/DBSCE/Overview.md

 DBSC(E) aims to mitigate this risk by introducing the concept of `one-time protected` [device registration](#device-registration) operation and binds all the future sessions to binding keys that can be cryptographically proven to be on the same device.
 DBSC(E) is able to provide this risk mitigation if the device registration is a `protected` operation, meaning it is performed in a ["clean room"](#device-registration-client)) enviroment e.g. an organization registering a device before giving a device to an employee.
 As device registration is expected to be a `one-time` operation, the user will not be required to perform this operation again, reducing opportunities for malware to compromise a user session.

-If device registration is executed in a clean room and precedes any sign in sessions malware would not be able to bind session cookies to malicious binding keys during a sign in operation that implements DBSC(E).
+If device registration is executed in a clean room and precedes any sign in sessions, malware would not be able to bind session cookies to malicious binding keys during a sign in operation that implements DBSC(E).

 Note: While DBSC(E) hardens security against temporary malware attacks, if the malware is persistent on the device, the malware can still exfiltrate data.